wp-plugins/instagram-feed/README.txt

 = 1.1 =
 * New: Added an option to set the number of Instagram photos to be initially displayed
 * New: Added an option to show or hide the 'Load More' button
-* New: Added 'Step 3' to the Settings page explaining how to display your feed using the [instagram-feed] shortcode
+* New: Added 'Step 3' to the Instagram Feed Settings page explaining how to display your feed using the [instagram-feed] shortcode
 * New: Added a full list of all available shortcode options to help you if customizing multiple Instagram feeds

 = 1.0.2 =
 * Fix: Fixed an issue with the Instagram login URL on the Settings page

 = 1.0.1 =
-* Fix: Fixed an issue with the 'Load More' button opening an empty browser window in Firefox
+* Fix: Fixed an issue with the Instagram Feed 'Load More' button opening an empty browser window in Firefox

 = 1.0 =
 * Launched the Instagram Feed plugin!